 I have an extensive knowledge of Texas law and have represented countless clients at trial over the years.
 My experience and knowledge are invaluable tools as I fight for you to receive the fair and honest trial you deserve.

-In Texas, the potential penalties for misdemeanors under criminal law are separated by severity through a classification system.
-There are three misdemeanor classes in Texas, and they all carry different maximum penalties:
+In Texas, the potential penalties for misdemeanors are separated by severity through a classification system.
+There are three misdemeanor classes, and they all carry different maximum penalties:

 Unlike felony convictions, people convicted of misdemeanors, such as theft, will carry out their sentences in local prisons, not federal penitentiaries.